-- Also, it requires less exciting current, has an ohmic loss and is lighter as compared to a two winding transformer.
+- Also, it requires a less exciting current, has an ohmic loss, and is lighter as compared to a two-winding transformer.

-- They have a better voltage regulation than two winding transformers.
+- They have better voltage regulation than two-winding transformers.

 - They are preferred for a voltage ratio of less than 2.

-- Break in the part of the winding that is used as both primary and secondary will result in the transformer acts as an inductor in series with the load.
+- A break in the part of the winding that is used as both primary and secondary will result in the transformer acting as an inductor in series with the load.

 - Autotransformers do not isolate primary and secondary circuits.
 Hence any failures in the transformer can result in the application of full primary voltage to the load.

-- Due to lesser impedance, the short circuit current in autotransformer is higher than that in two winding transformer.
+- Due to lesser impedance, the short circuit current in an autotransformer is higher than that in two winding transformers.